 - Get cost estimates for branding services

 - Guide employees and crucial decisions

-So if you are just starting out with your business, or if your former branding doesn't depict your brand accurately anymore, you should write a brief to take charge of your brand story.
+If you are creating a new brand or your former branding doesn't depict your brand accurately anymore, a brief enables your creative team to take charge of your brand story.

-The founder and other key members of management should actively participate in the process of writing a branding brief because they best know what the vision behind the brand is.
-So they should definitely provide information on the vision, mission, goals, core values, and guidelines they'd expect to serve as a foundation for all branding efforts.
+The founder and other key members of management should actively participate in the process of writing a branding brief because they best know the vision behind the brand.
+The executive team should provide information on a brand's vision, mission, goals, and core values.

-The brief will also come out better when people from other departments get to contribute feedback too.
-Never underestimate the value of getting lots of different opinions, even customers can provide key insights into how a brand is publically perceived versus internal expectations for brand values.
+The brief will also produce better results when people from other departments contribute feedback, too.
+Never underestimate the value of getting lots of different opinions.
+Customers especially can provide key insights into how a brand is publically perceived versus internal expectations for brand values.

 Now that you know why you should create a brand brief and who should be in charge of creating it, let’s get into the actual writing process.

 Before you even get started with writing your brand brief, you should clarify what the idea behind your business is.